 Mobile Health clinics in Manhattan, Bronx, Brooklyn, Queens, Staten Island, and Hempstead, Long Island.

 To avoid potential discriminatory accusations, you must apply the same screening standards to all employees in your organization.
 If you screen certain departments or employees differently or have fewer requirements, complaints of illegal preferential treatments may occur.
-Mobile Health can help guide you during your policy construction process and refer clients to professional lawyers and consultants for further assistance.
+Mobile Health can guide you during policy construction and refer clients to professional lawyers and consultants for further assistance.

 In New York, private employers can give drug tests to potential employees once an offer for employment has been made.
 New York also requires employers to test everyone who applies for similar positions in the interest of fairness and to avoid discrimination.

 Notifying applicants in advance of a pre-employment drug testing policy can discourage those with existing drug abuse problems from applying in the first place.
 Along the same lines, applicants can decline to take a drug test, but this usually disqualifies them from consideration.

 Applicants that take certain prescription drugs may test positive for some substances when taking a drug test.
 A medical review officer (MRO) will contact the employee regarding legitimate reasons for a positive test.
 At that point, the employee can inform them of their prescription medications.
 Of course, intentional abuse of prescription drugs does exist.
 Consequently, particularly high concentrations of some substances may constitute a red flag for abuse.
 A certified MRO should make these decisions and not the employer.

 Drug testing at random provides companies a powerful employer drug testing tool to help ensure no illegal drug use occurs in the workforce at any time.
 The Department of Transportation (DOT) refers to random drug testing as the “best tool employers have for deterring drug and alcohol use in the workplace”.